 Once you decide how much you can afford and what you are looking for, the easiest place to start is with online listings, looking at the cost for what you want in different parts of Hyde Park or other neighborhoods.
 You may want to connect online or by email with current students who can offer advice to help you feel more confident during your apartment search.

-Renters have rights.
+- Renters have rights.
 The City of Chicago has extensive rules and regulations governing the rights and responsibilities of both the landlord and you, the tenant.
 You may find it helpful to review these regulations before starting your search, and you should definitely review them before signing a lease.
-The City provides a summary of the Residential Landlord and Tenant Ordinance, as well as a link to the ordinance itself, here.
+The City provides a summary of the Residential Landlord and Tenant Ordinance, as well as a link to the ordinance itself.
+There’s a phone hotline, the Chicago Renters’ Rights Hotline—312.742.7368, which you can call if you have questions about whether your landlord is meeting their obligations.

 Things to check for if you or a friend can visit an apartment